 Winners of the 2020 NHL Awards presented by Las Vegas will be announced throughout the 2020 conference finals and 2020 Stanley Cup Final.

-The winner of the Jim Gregory General Manager of the Year Award will be announced Saturday by NBC, Sportsnet and TVA Sports during the pregame show for Game 4 of the Western Conference Final between the Vegas Golden Knights and Dallas Stars.
+The winner of the Frank J. Selke Trophy, awarded annually to the forward voted as the best to excel in the defensive aspects of the game, will be announced Thursday by NBCSN, Sportsnet and TVA Sports during the pregame show for Game 3 of the Western Conference Final between the Vegas Golden Knights and Dallas Stars.
 The game starts at 8 p.m.

-The 2020 NHL Awards had been scheduled for June 18 in Las Vegas but were postponed March 25.
+The 2020 NHL Awards were scheduled for June 18 in Las Vegas but were postponed March 25.